sablier-labs/docs/docs/contracts/v2/02-deployments.md

 A few noteworthy details about the deployments:

 - The addresses are final
-- All LockupLinear, LockupDynamic and LockupTranched contracts are non-upgradeable
+- All LockupLinear, LockupDynamic, and LockupTranched contracts are non-upgradeable
 - The source code is verified on Etherscan across all chains

 :::info